 Octavius V. Catto (1839-1871) lived in Philadelphia and attended the Institute for Colored Youth, which eventually became Cheyney University of Pennsylvania, the first historically black institute.
 Catto was an educator, Union army major, and political organizer and attempted to break down racial barriers.
 He worked to get Pennsylvania to ratify the 15th Amendment and in 1871, while urging Blacks to vote, he was assassinated by rioters.
 A statue dedicated to him sits on the south side of Philadelphia’s City Hall.

 Independence Seaport Museum’s Historic Ship Zone features the Cruiser Olympia, the oldest steel warship afloat in the world.
 Launched in 1892, the vessel served during the Spanish-American War of 1898, was in Russia for the Bolshevik revolution and brought the body of the Unknown Soldier home from France in 1921.
 Olympia, along with the Battleship Texas, is one of only two American warships that served in World War I that are still afloat.
 Next to Olympia is Submarine Becuna, launched in 1944.
 The BALAO-class submarine completed five wartime patrols in the Pacific Ocean and was decommissioned in 1969 and is now a National Historic Landmark.
-Tours of both vessels are offered with admission to the museum, which maintains a large collection of historical artifacts and records for both ships.
+Guests can reserve tickets to tour the two ships respectively.
+Tours of the vessels are not included with general admission to the museum, which maintains a large collection of historical artifacts and records for both ships.

-The Battleship New Jersey is one of the locations of the Patriot Games, held Friday, December 13, as part of Army-Navy Weekend activities.
-Learn more in our Army-Navy Events Guide.
+The Battleship New Jersey is one of the locations of the Patriot Games, held Friday, December 9, 2022 as part of Army-Navy Weekend activities.

 Neighborhood: Camden, NJ